 Open mortgages differ from closed mortgages, which charge a penalty fee if you break the mortgage, refinance, or pay off your mortgage before the full term.
 Closed mortgages allow some prepayment but are usually limited to 10-20% of the mortgage annually.

-Is Open Mortgage popular in Canada?
+Is open mortgage popular in Canada?

-What are the term lengths available for Open mortgages?
+What are the term lengths available for open mortgages?

 Open mortgages are offered in much shorter terms than closed mortgages.
 Here are the 5 terms available: